by Tony Vidler

 So it is with building a superb business, and that is especially so when the business is a purely professional service enterprise.
 There are no products to sell really, no tangible factors of consequence to deliver, and no thrilling memories or experiences that will be shared via photo’s and video’s on social media by customers with all of their friends and family.

 Building a superb business that will withstand the tests of time, technology and innovation requires the same approach as building the Great Pyramids.
-It is one massive block carved from nature which is then painstakingly put into place with significant labour that begins the pyramid.
-Then another is added….and another….
+It is one raw piece of stone hacked into the desired shape which is then painstakingly put into place with significant labour…followed by another that went through the same process…and so on.